This article outlines the final step to automate pulling customer insights into Zendesk via your ticket form.

 The easiest way to set up your ticketing form is through the native Zendesk branded customer portal (a.k.a.
 Help Center).
 The ticketing form is available on the Team plan and up (as of November 2016).
 If you do not have access to the Zendesk branded customer portal, you must use a custom or third-party ticketing form.
 While integration is still possible, it is not covered in this article.
 Steps to achieve integration with a custom or third-party ticketing form will require additional exploration by your Zendesk admin or developer resource.

 Why do I need a customer insights token?

-For the customer insights tool to be able to report on your customers’ viewing and search history, the Touchpoint tool needs to pass a token to identify the user for Zendesk when a support ticket is submitted.
+For the customer insights Touchpoint to be able to report on your customers’ viewing and search history, the Touchpoint needs to pass a token to identify the user for Zendesk when a support ticket is submitted.

 A ticketing form is a common way to get tickets into Zendesk, and the current best practice for grabbing user event data is with a user token.
 Using an email channel instead of a ticket submission form or using email as a unique identifier may not be as reliable or accurate.

-How do agents experience the customer insights tool?
+How do agents experience the customer insights Touchpoint?

 On your Zendesk instance, agents will see a list of articles a user has viewed in a certain time period: